richardanaya/luckyshot/README.md

 This dual approach helps ensure you don't miss important context when using AI to modify your codebase.

-# Warnings!
+## Warnings!

-This tool is alpha and not thoroughly evalulated with real world tests.
-Be aware of the costs of embedding vectors!
+⚠️ **This tool is alpha and not thoroughly evaluated with real-world tests.
+Be aware of the costs of embedding vectors!**

 ## Features